techademytech/aeye-janus-codebase/janus-gateway-1/README.md

 On Ubuntu or Debian, it would require something like this:

-	aptitude install libmicrohttpd-dev libjansson-dev \
+	apt install libmicrohttpd-dev libjansson-dev \
-		libssl-dev libsrtp-dev libsofia-sip-ua-dev libglib2.0-dev \
+		libssl-dev libsofia-sip-ua-dev libglib2.0-dev \
 		libopus-dev libogg-dev libcurl4-openssl-dev liblua5.3-dev \
 		libconfig-dev pkg-config libtool automake

 * *Note:* please notice that libopus may not be available out of the box on your distro.
-In that case, you'll have to [install it manually](http://www.opus-codec.org).
+In that case, you'll have to [install it manually](https://www.opus-codec.org).

 While `libnice` is typically available in most distros as a package, the version available out of the box in Ubuntu is known to cause problems.
 As such, we always recommend manually compiling and installing the master version of libnice.
 To build libnice, you need Python 3, Meson and Ninja: